Cancer in cats: Prevention

 The prevention of feline cancer mainly depends on the cat's diet and lifestyle, as well as the detection of early signs and symptoms of cancer before it advances to a further stage.
 If cancer is detected at an earlier stage, it has a higher chance of being treated, thus improving the chance of survival.
 Taking cats for regular checkups to the veterinarian can help spot signs and symptoms of cancer early on.

 Interaction with other cats

 Interaction with other cats with strains or diseases related to FeLV can be a great risk factor for cats contracting FeLV themselves.
 Thus a main factor in prevention is keeping the affected cats in quarantine, separated from the unaffected cats.
 Stray cats, or indoor/outdoor cats have been shown to be at a greater risk for acquiring FeLV, since they have a greater chance of interacting with other cats.
 Domesticated cats that are kept indoors are the least vulnerable to susceptible diseases.

 Vaccines

 Vaccines help the immune system fight off pathogens, which is another key to prevention.
-A vaccine for feline leukemia virus was created in 1969.
+A vaccine for feline leukaemia virus was created in 1969.